NebraLtd/Helium-Guides/docs/FAQs.md

 ## How do I change HNT to USD or vice versa?

-We recommend using [Binance](https://www.binance.us/en/trade/HNT_USD) however other exchanges may be available.
+We recommend using [Binance.us](https://www.binance.us/en/trade/HNT_USD) which allows HNT/USD trades or you can use [Binance.com](https://www.binance.com/en/trade/HNT_BTC) to exchange HNT into Bitcoin and then from Bitcoin into GBP, EUR or other currencies.
+However other exchanges are also available.

 ## Are there any fees when setting up my Nebra Hotspot?